django-cms/django-cms/docs/topics/index.rst

 Key topics
 ##########

-This section doesn't explain how to do anything, but explains and analyses some key concepts in django CMS.
+This section explains and analyses some key concepts in django CMS.
+It's less concerned with explaining *how to do things* than with helping you understand how it works.

 .. toctree::
     :maxdepth: 2